 Circle Round is an engaging, gentle storytime podcast aimed at kids.
 In every episode, narrator Rebecca Sheir tells a lesser-known folktale or story from around the world, helped by a rotating voice cast of talented stage and screen actors.
 The stories are captivating and compelling and nearly always accompanied by a positive message or moral.

-Rebels of all genders will be enthralled by this podcast, based on the best-selling book by the same name, with inspiring biographies of historical women read by inspiring modern women.
+Rebels of all genders will be enthralled by the Good Night Stories for Rebel Girls podcast, based on the best-selling book by the same name, with inspiring biographies of historical women read by inspiring modern women.
 These true stories are fascinating bits of history told simply enough that kids will be able to follow them.
 It’s hard not to feel empowered after listening to a few episodes.

 The minds behind the kids’ podcast Wow in the World have transformed the popular magazine Highlights into a high-energy audio series.
 Classic favorites from the magazine like “Goofus and Gallant,” “Ask Arizona,” and “Hidden Pictures” (or, in this case, “The Hidden Sounds Game”) are reimagined as variety show segments, cheerfully guided along by hosts Tim and Juanita.

 With a hilarious concept and a fantastic voice cast, This Podcast Has Fleas is a delight for all ages.
 The premise is that two family pets — an exuberant dog named Waffles and a cool cat named Jones — have dueling podcasts where they talk about what’s going on in the house from their (obviously superior) perspectives.
 Dog people and cat people will be howling with laughter.